 How to apply childhood educational theory in teaching?

 Teachers can create specific strategies and techniques to apply these childhood education learning theories.
 They must first focus on getting a well-rounded education to learn about all kinds of teaching and classroom management techniques.
 Teachers need to understand learning theories to be prepared to utilize them in the classroom.
 The connection could be established with different students by teachers, which creates a learning theory.
 Learning theory leads to different learning styles that create focus directly on student needs and aptitudes.

 Different theorists have a different approach to learning, which has its own principles and views.
 Some of the following educators and the childhood educational theorists are:-

 Maria Montessori Theory

-It is an educational approach to learning where the key principles are independence, observation, following the child, correcting the child.
+It is an educational approach to learning where the key principles are independence, observation, following the child, and correcting the child.
 It also includes the preparation of an environment suitable for the child and creating an absorbent mind.
 This is applied amongst all age groups.
 The following principles are associated with Montessori Theory, and they are:-

 - Independence – Never help a child with a task at which he feels he can succeed.
 It is a goal of Montessori education in classrooms to make the child independent and to be able to do things himself.
 Children must be given independent opportunities to move, dress themselves, and choose and help adults with tasks.
 When the children can do things for themselves, there is an increase in their self-belief, confidence, and esteem that they may carry on throughout their life.